Michigan Homeowners Insurance: Coverage, Cost, and Guide

 How Much Does Homeowners Insurance Cost in Michigan?

-Homeowners insurance in Michigan can vary widely, but current market averages place the cost around the mid-$2,000 range per year for a home insured at $300,000 in dwelling coverage.
+Homeowners insurance in Michigan can vary widely, but current market averages put the cost in the mid-$2,000 range per year for a home with $300,000 in dwelling coverage.
 Your actual premium may be higher or lower depending on your home and the coverage you choose.

 Some of the biggest factors that affect cost include: